-Elizabeth Lyons is an assistant professor of management at the School.
-Her research focuses on the intersection between technology and innovation strategy, international management, and organizational economics.
-Her work on the organization of online work has been featured in the New York Times and other major media outlets.
+Elizabeth Lyons is an expert on the intersection between technology and innovation strategy, international management, and organizational economics.
+She looks at how innovation, technology and globalization are changing how firms manage.
+Her work on the organization of online work has been featured in The New York Times, The Wall Street Journal and other major media outlets.

-Her current projects include using field observational data to analyze firm hiring and organization in international labor markets, using experimental lab evidence to analyze the relationship between organizational authority and production decisions, and using data collected over four years to study the effects of entrepreneurship training on career decisions.
+Her current projects include using field experiments to study what motivates people to innovate, and the complementarities between business training and technology.
+Her past projects include using field experimental management and organization in international labor markets and remote employment, using experimental lab evidence to analyze the relationship between organizational authority and production decisions, and using data collected over four years to study the effects of entrepreneurship training on career decisions.

-During her graduate studies, she was the associate director of the Creative Destruction Lab, a venture lab at the University of Toronto.
+During her graduate studies, Lyons was the inaugural associate director of the Creative Destruction Lab, a venture lab at the University of Toronto.

 Education and CV

 May 14, 2020 | People are working remotely on a large scale during the pandemic.
 UC San Diego expert on teleworking discusses impacts of this unprecedented experiment.